NREL/gdx-pandas/README.md

         with the latter being for the case when you can install packages into Python but don't have GAMS directory write access.

-    - .../apifiles/Python/api/setup.py works for Python 2.7
+    - For Python 3.X, use
-    - For other versions of Python, especially 3.X, use .../apifiles/Python/api_XX/setup.py.
+      .../apifiles/Python/api_XX/setup.py.
 For Python 3.X in particular you will need GAMS version >= 24.5.1 (Python 3.4, Windows and Linux), 24.7.4 (Python 3.4, Mac OS X), or >= 24.8.4 (Python 3.6)